aditya-jaishankar/farmers-market/Project_Prospectus.md

 ### `LDAvis.ipynb`

 This file is solely for importing the trained LDA models, generating the `pyLDAvis` visuals and then exporting these visuals as HTML files.
 I then use `streamlit` later to display these visuals in the browser.
 This is just a few lines of code in `streamlit.py`.

+# Some application ideas

+* Maybe I can use it to identify low income users.
+Or target it towards lower income users.

+* Free health screenings, yoga classes, outdoor cooking classes, lectures and talks on social issues such as climate change and sustainability.

+* Shoppers are unable to do all their shopping - so maybe increase product space depending on what other products people want.

+* Increased options for socialization